Page updated:

 However, for water at near-UV to near-IR wavelengths, and the difference is negligible.
 However can be of order 0.1 to 1 at some UV and far-IR wavelengths, in which case the complex index of refraction must be used.

 Reflection and transmission are much more complicated when the incident light is polarized.
-The Fresnel reflectance and transmittance equations for polarized light are given in the Level 2 material for this chapter.
+The Fresnel reflectance and transmittance equations for polarized light are given in the Level 2 page on the Fresnel Equations for Polarization of this chapter.

 The Law for Radiance